drscott173/CarND-Path-Planning-Project/README.md

 ## Valid Trajectories

-You can see evidence of driving a full 4.32 miles on the simulator by [viewing the following](https://www.youtube.com/watch?v=GL1bQZy1vgM) on YouTube:
+You can see evidence of driving a full 4.32 miles on the simulator by [viewing] (https://www.youtube.com/watch?v=GL1bQZy1vgM) the following on YouTube:

 ![YouTube Video](https://img.youtube.com/vi/GL1bQZy1vgM/hqdefault.jpg)

-We maintain the speed limit by choosing a target velocity of 49.5 MPH to stay within the 50 MPH limit.
-We set the maximum acceleration to 4 m/s^2.
+We maintain the speed limit by choosing a target velocity of 49.5mph to stay within the 50mph limit.
+We set the maximum acceleration to 0.4 m/s^2.
 We minimize jerk by adding a few points to the previously planned path each time, then smoothing the result with a spline.
-We plan lane changes out for 3 seconds (150 iterations) by interpolating waypoints from the current lane to the future lane and fitting a spline.
+We plan lane changes to occur in 3 seconds (150 iterations) by interpolating waypoints from the current lane to the future lane and fitting a spline.

-We avoid collisions bby looking at cars on the left, right and in front of us whose path would potentially cross ours in the next NUM_POINTS/50 seconds.
+We avoid collisions by looking at cars on the left, right and in front of us whose path would potentially cross ours in the next NUM_POINTS/50 seconds.
 NUM_POINTS is the number of points on our trajectory that we send to the simulator.
-This conservative approach works for this pedagogical example.

 We stay in our lane until the
 coast is clear on the left or right.
-We also reduce our speed to match the car in front of us, slowing down as need be if we're closer than 2 seconds apart at our current speed.
-We stay in our lane by planning a path to the center of a lane, starting at 2 meters out, then shifting over 4 meters for every lane.
+We also reduce our speed to match the car in front of us, using the "2 second rule" to adjust our distance.

 The video shows that the car successfully changes lanes, prefers to stay in the middle lane for maneuverability, slows down for the cars in front,